The displacement of the press vector (2023)

 GOTHIC FLATLINE IN PRINT

-And yet, for all the promise of the technology and its potential conferred by an “extra” dimension in print, these 3D printed book-objects fail to reimagine the book form.
+For all the promise of the technology and its potential conferred by an “extra” dimension in print, 3D printed books fail to reimagine the book form.
 Faltering against the digital screen, they bind themselves stubbornly, devotedly to the codex, as pages once bound themselves to spines.
-Hauntological artefacts, bound to their own death, suspended in a time that has already passed.
+In this sense, they are hauntological artefacts suspended between persistence and obsolescence, bound to a form that has passed, and a futurity that never arrived.